eichblatt/deadstream/index.md

 Similarly, since we don't track you, we aren't going to make recommendations of shows for you to listen to.
 This is your own journey.
 There are some great resources out there for this.
 Have you heard Cornell '77 (1977-05-08)?
 Good luck!

 ### Favorites, but not backed up to the cloud.
 I'd like to have a favorites feature.
-But that would be completely local to your box.
-This will not be shared with us, and if your machine dies or you get a new one, your favorites will be lost.
+But that would need to be completely local to your box.
+This will not be shared with us, and if your machine dies or you get a new one, your favorites would be lost.

 ## Open Source